Admissions for Physician Assistants

 Admission to the Physician Assistant program at the freshman level requires the following:

-- a composite math and verbal SAT score of at least 1,100 or a composite ACT score of at least 24
+- a composite math and verbal SAT score of at least 1,100 if the test was taken prior to March 2016.
+For tests taken March 2016 and later, a composite math and verbal SAT score of at least 1,170; or a composite ACT score of at least 24 (admitted freshman usually have test scores much higher than the minimum)

 - a minimum of seven units of math and science